diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 * Memory Synchronization
 The performance cost of synchronization comes from several sources.
 The visibility guarantees provided by synchronized and volatile may `entail using special instructions called memory barriers` that can flush or invalidate caches, flush hardware write buffers, and stall execution pipelines.
 Memory barriers may also have indirect performance consequences because they `inhibit other compiler optimizations`; most operations cannot be reordered with memory barriers.
-When assessing the performance impact of synchronization, it is important to distinguish between contended and uncontended synchronization.
-The synchronized mechanism is optimized for the uncontended case (volatile is always uncontended), and at this writing, `the performance cost of a "fast-path" uncontended synchronization ranges from 20 to 250 clock cycles for most systems`.
+`When assessing the performance impact of synchronization, it is important to distinguish between contended and uncontended synchronization`. `The synchronized mechanism is optimized for the uncontended case (volatile is always uncontended)`, and at this writing, `the performance cost of a "fast-path" uncontended synchronization ranges from 20 to 250 clock cycles for most systems`.
 While this is certainly not zero, the effect of needed, uncontended synchronization is rarely significant in overall application performance, and the alternative involves compromising safety and potentially signing yourself (or your successor) up for some very painful bug hunting later.
 Modern JVMs can reduce the cost of incidental synchronization by optimizing away locking that can be proven never to contend.
 More sophisticated JVMs can use escape analysis to identify when a local object reference is never published to the heap and is therefore thread-local.
-Synchronization by one thread can also affect the performance of other threads.
-Synchronization creates traffic on the shared memory bus; this bus has a limited bandwidth and is shared across all processors.
+`Synchronization by one thread can also affect the performance of other threads.
+Synchronization creates traffic on the shared memory bus`; this bus has a limited bandwidth and is shared across all processors.
 If threads must compete for synchronization bandwidth, all threads using synchronization will suffer.[6]
 [6] This aspect is sometimes used to argue against the use of nonblocking algorithms without some sort of backoff, `because under heavy contention, nonblocking algorithms generate more synchronization traffic than lock-based ones`.
 See Chapter 15.

 * Blocking